geryb-bg/gery-web/blog/WebBluetooth/Example/article.md

 ## The hardware

-We need to ensure that the nRF52 dongle is flashed with the correct software so that we can access it's Bluetooth capabilities.
-If you have already done this, by following the instructions in my [_WebUSB_ post](//TODO), then you can skip to the next section.
+We need to ensure that the nRF52 dongle is flashed with the correct software so that we can access its Bluetooth capabilities.
+If you have already done this, by following the instructions in my [_WebUSB_ post](https://dev.to/gerybbg/webusb-by-example-5ac5), then you can skip to the next section.
 If you have not, then please keep reading.

 We will be using [Zephyr](https://www.zephyrproject.org/), which is an operating system for small embedded devices.
 If you are interested in building the firmware and installing it yourself then you can take a look at the instructions on [Getting Started with Zephyr](https://docs.zephyrproject.org/latest/getting_started/index.html).
 Once you have it setup you will have to build the firmware and flash it onto the dongle by following [the instructions here](https://github.com/larsgk/web-nrf52-dongle/tree/master/dongle_firmware).